When Free Speech Collides with Occupational Licensing

 The experts explain that obesity results when we eat more calories than we burn.
 Calories are all the same, they hold, and the key to healthy weight loss is to create a caloric deficit by eating less and moving more.
 Predictably, when Steve Cooksey was in the ICU after being diagnosed with diabetes, he was told by a licensed dietitian to eat a high-carbohydrate, low-fat diet and limit his overall caloric intake.

-As medical doctor Peter Attia recently wrote, “When people grow vertically (i.e., when people get taller) no one disputes that a hormone drives this action. . . .
-Horizontal growth is also regulated by a hormone—insulin.”
+As Peter Attia, M.D., recently wrote, “When people grow vertically (i.e., when people get taller) no one disputes that a hormone drives this action. … Horizontal growth is also regulated by a hormone—insulin.”
 Insulin is the hormone that primarily regulates body fat.
 Sugar raises our insulin, and most carbohydrates, even whole grains, break down into sugar in our bodies.
-As George Cahill of the Harvard Medical School says, “Carbohydrate is driving insulin is driving [body] fat.”
+As George Cahill of the Harvard Medical School says,“Carbohydrate is driving insulin is driving [body] fat.”
 Chronically elevated insulin is at the heart of many chronic diseases afflicting our society—notably obesity and diabetes, as well as heart disease, cancer, and Alzheimer’s.
-(For details on the science, see Gary Taubes’s Good Calories, Bad Calories.)
+(For details on the science, see Gary Taubes’s Good Calories, Bad Calories or his updated, more accessible Why We Get Fat.)

 Nationwide since 1983 diabetes rates have more than tripled.
 North Carolina passed its licensing law in 1991, and the prevalence of diabetes in North Carolina has more than doubled since then.
 Obesity rates in North Carolina have risen even faster.

 That is why Steve is fighting back.
+(Of course his free speech rights do not depend on the correctness of his views.)
 He has teamed up with the Institute for Justice, a national public-interest law firm, to defend free speech and Internet freedom by filing a major First Amendment lawsuit against the state board in federal court.
-As his attorney Jeff Rowes explains:
+As his attorney Jeff Rowes explains: “You don’t need the government’s permission to give someone ordinary advice.
+North Carolina cannot require Steve to be a state-licensed dietitian any more than it can require the author of ‘Dear Abby’ to be a state-licensed psychologist.”

 For his part Steve is willing to take his fight all the way to the Supreme Court if that’s what it takes to vindicate free speech and Internet freedom for Americans everywhere.